Fasermaler/coding-notes/OpenCV-Python/OpenCV - Python.md

 This will not be a carbon copy of the [OpenCV documentation](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html) because it would not make sense to lift the official docs when referencing the official docs is faster and more comprehensive.
 Instead, it serves to bridge the holes in understanding and certain approaches I have found to work in the past.

+I will also attempt to supplement the content with real problems and solutions I have worked on in the past where possible.

 ## Imports

 ### Basic Imports